We have a number of initiatives to help us to maintain and continually improve the services we provide.

 The group has an active membership which includes those who are currently or have recently accessed services at LOROS.
 The group helps us to ensure we are delivering the best care to patients and assists us in service improvements and developments at the Hospice.

-Internally all areas of care provision are monitored via our Clinical Governance Committee.
-Membership includes representation from the lead Clinical Commissioning Group (CCG), a lay member (patient/carer representative), and it is chaired by a member of the board of trustees.
+Internally all areas of care provision are monitored hrough our Clinical Governance and Development Committee.
+Membership includes representation from the ntegrated Care Board (ICB), a lay member (patient/carer representative), and it is chaired by a member of the Board of Trustees.

-Patients on the Inpatient Ward and Day Therapy unit are also asked if they are happy with all aspects of their care and if they know how to make a complaint should they wish to do so.
-On the Inpatient Ward this is within 72 hours of admission and in Day Therapy it is on the third visit.
+Patients on the Inpatient Ward and Day Hospice are also asked if they are happy with all aspects of their care and if they know how to make a complaint should they wish to do so.

 LOROS has always been committed to being open and honest with patients and their families when things go wrong.
 The duty of candour law means that we, as a healthcare provider, must be open and honest with our patients and families.